E. Patrick Johnson: Sweet Tea—The Play

 Inspired to present a more comprehensive version of Sweet Tea and the men that Johnson interviewed, in 2006 he created a solo Reader's Theater performance, called Pouring Tea: Black Gay Men of the South Tell Their Tales, based on selected stories of the men that he interviewed.
 Pouring Tea toured across the country to over 100 universities, conferences and events over a decade.
 In 2010, in collaboration with Jane M. Saks, Columbia College and About Face Theatre Company in Chicago, Johnson developed the show into full production called Sweet Tea—The Play.
-After its Chicago debut, the show traveled to Austin, Texas to the Warfield Center (2010), Signature Theater in Arlington, Virginia in 2011; Dixon Place in New York City (2012), the Durham Arts Council (2014), Rites and Reasons Theater in Providence, Rhode Island (2014), Towne Street Theater in Hollywood, California (2015), Northwestern University's Wirtz Center (2015), and to the National Black Theater Festival in Winston-Salem, NC (2015).
+After its Chicago debut, the show traveled to the Warfield Center (2010) in Austin, Texas; Signature Theater in Arlington, Virginia in 2011; Dixon Place in New York City (2012); the Durham Arts Council (2014); Rites and Reasons Theater in Providence, Rhode Island (2014); Towne Street Theater in Hollywood, California (2015); Northwestern University's Wirtz Center (2015); and the National Black Theatre Festival in Winston-Salem, North Carolina (2015).
 Johnson won the Black Theater Alliance Bert Williams Award for Best Solo Performance for the show in 2010.

 Honey Pot

 This text (2019) is the creative nonfiction companion to Black.
 Queer.
 Southern.
-Women—An Oral History and the story is loosely based on women who participated in Johnson's study.
+Women—An Oral History.
+The story is loosely based on women who participated in Johnson's study.